figtools/figgy.docs/docs/commands/config/restore.md

 <video autoplay loop muted class="video"><source src="/images/videos/restore-single.mp4" type="video/mp4"></video>
 <br/>

-## Restoring to a point-in-time.
+## Restoring to a point in time.

 Figgy enables restoring a single parameter or hierarchy of parameters to a specific point in time.
-Parameters that have differing state between now and the targeted point-in-time will be deleted and rebuilt from scratch.
-To ensure proper version history, all parameter change events will be replayed up until targeted point-in-time.
+Parameters that have differing state between now and the targeted point in time will be deleted and rebuilt from scratch.
+To ensure proper version history, all parameter change events will be replayed up until targeted point in time.

 Limitations: